How to Add Google Analytics to a Website in 2023 | 5 Simple Steps

 Adding Google Analytics to a Website: Summary

-In this guide, we’ve provided you with the five steps you need to take in order to set up Google Analytics for your own website.
+In this guide, we’ve provided you with the eight steps you need to take in order to set up Google Analytics for your own website.
 Once you’ve completed these steps, it’s worthwhile testing them to ensure that they’ve worked properly.
 This can easily be done by going to ‘Admin’, then under the ‘Property’ column selecting ‘Tracking info’ and then ‘Tracking code’.
 On this page you can select to ‘send test traffic’ to your page, and make sure everything’s looking tip-top.

 Written by: